 Our school grounds are magnificent, with the school occupying a site of approximately 16 hectares.
 A long sweeping driveway welcomes people to the school and we have a mix of well-maintained old buildings - including our memorial building constructed in 1923 - and some new, modern learning spaces.
 The college also boasts a full-size synthetic hockey/soccer pitch that accommodates 12 tennis courts during the summer months.
-There is a fully equipped gym onsite - accessible by the public outside school hours, a full-size indoor sports stadium and a large assembly hall with a stage for formal occasions and school productions.
-A commercial grade kitchen is utilised in Food Studies classes and VETiS Hospitality when offered, and there are also two large technology spaces, offering a range of studies including VETiS Building and Construction.
+There is a fully equipped gym onsite - accessible by the public outside school hours, a full-size indoor sports stadium and a large assembly hall with a stage for formal occasions and school productions, and a commercial grade kitchen.
+We also have well resourced woodwork and metalwork trade centres.

 We have a very strong relationship with our parents and general community, particularly the RSL given our school's memorial status.
 The school has strong ties to the local Indigenous community, with on average, 10-12% of our student population identifying as Aboriginal or Torres Strait Islander.
 We also have a very committed School Council which supports, encourages and directs our school in a positive manner.